 LN-CC promotes environmental protection within the fashion industry

-Due to its progressive concept, there is currently a real hype surrounding the London retailer LN-CC speak.
+Due to its progressive concept, there is currently a lot of hype surrounding LN-CC.
 Based in London, the retailer is more of an exclusive platform than a store.
-Women's and men's fashion are available in the context of individual product rooms, a library, a record store and even a club where private events can be organized.
-The range consists of a balanced mixture of streetwear and exquisite high-end designs such as Lavin or Yohji Yamamoto.
-Admission is only possible by appointment.
+Women's and men's fashion is available in individual product rooms, a library, a record store and even a club where private events can be organized.
+The assortment is a balanced mix of streetwear and exquisite high-end designs such as Lavin or Yohji Yamamoto.
+However, access is by appointment only.

-To make good use of the current hype, LN-CC has now launched a project that supports brands that are committed to making positive commitments to the environment.
-Under the name "Late Night - Conscious Capsule", the retailer helps designers from the luxury segment to produce sustainably.
-The aim is to point out environmentally harmful circumstances in the fashion industry.
-As part of the initiative, LN-CC will cooperate with various designers and launch a capsule collection, each of which points to a specific problem in the industry.
-This is intended to create more awareness and an environmentally friendly alternative for consumers.
+To make good use of the current hype, LN-CC has now launched a project that supports brands that have made positive commitments to the environment.
+Under the name "Late Night - Conscious Capsule", the retailer is helping designers from the luxury segment to produce sustainably.
+The aim is to draw attention to environmentally harmful circumstances in the fashion industry.
+As part of the initiative, LN-CC will cooperate with various designers and release a capsule collection, each of which will highlight a specific problem in the industry.
+This is intended to create more awareness as well as an environmentally friendly alternative for consumers.

 LN-CC x Martine Rose - London collaboration for the first edition of the sustainable initiative

-For the first edition, LN-CC has worked with the London designer Martine Rose and their label of the same name, which was founded in 2007.
-Inspired by subcultures such as rave and hip-hop culture, the Londoner with Jamaican roots decided to create her designs as an expression of musical belonging.
-Commercial goals were always behind the focus on (sub-) cultural ties, which can still be seen in the corporate philosophy today.
-Rose organized her fashion show in a London neighborhood in 2018, in which only local locals presented the collection instead of models.
+For the first edition, LN-CC teamed up with London-based designer Martine Rose and her eponymous label, which was founded in XNUMX.
+Inspired by subcultures like rave as well as hip-hop culture, the Londoner with Jamaican roots decided to create her designs as an expression of musical belonging.
+Commercial goals were always behind the focus on (sub-)cultural affinity, which is still evident in the company's philosophy today.
+For example, Rose hosted her XNUMX fashion show in a London neighborhood, where only resident locals presented the collection instead of models.

 Copyright by LN-CC

 Rose's vision is subversive and unconventional.
-Despite her focus on men's clothing, the designer rejects traditional gender norms.
-To this end, it references the classic emblems of masculinity through oversized proportions, wide silhouettes, sporty jackets and logo tees and T-shirts.
-And only to refute them afterwards - the details of the pieces are unexpectedly playful, decorated with frills and cut-outs.
-The result: androgynous streetwear that is so inspiring that the creative director of Balenciaga Rose hired as a consultant for his streetwear collection.
+Indeed, despite her focus on menswear, the designer rejects traditional gender norms.
+To that end, she references classic emblems of masculinity through oversized proportions, wide silhouettes, sporty jackets, and logo tees and t-shirts.
+And only to refute them afterwards - the details of the pieces are namely unexpectedly playful, decorated with ruffles and cut-outs.
+The result: androgynous streetwear so inspiring that Balenciaga's creative director hired Rose as a consultant for his streetwear collection.

-As a pioneer of the current hype for streetwear, she is ideal as the first designer of the "Late Night - Conscious Capsule".
-This is designed around the topic of "waste" to indicate the dramatic waste production of the fashion industry.
-As only 15% of all garments worldwide are recycled, upcycled or reused, the first edition of the sustainable initiative is an important example.
+As a pioneer of the current hype for streetwear, she is thus ideally suited as the first designer of the "Late Night - Conscious Capsule".
+This is designed around the theme of "Waste" to highlight the dramatic waste production of the fashion industry.
+As only 15% of all garments worldwide are recycled, upcycled or reused, the first edition of the sustainable initiative thus sets an important signal.

 Upcycling collection for the "Late Night - Conscious Campaign"

-In the spirit of zero waste, all 8 pieces were limited Unisex collection made from production waste.
-To do this, use Rose Upcyclingto convert waste as well as over- or incorrectly produced fabrics into the high-quality designer pieces.
-A process to promote the circular economy and minimize waste production in the fashion industry.
+In the spirit of zero waste thinking, all 8 pieces of the limited unisex collection were made from production scraps.
+To do this, Rose used upcycling to transform offcuts and over- or mis-produced fabrics into the high-quality designer pieces.
+A process to promote circular economy and minimize waste production in the fashion industry.

-In the Martin Rose style, the pieces of the collaboration are characterized by wide, relaxed silhouettes.
-Asymmetrical details and contrasting elements complete her approach.
-A patchwork aesthetic runs through the entire collection.
+In true Martin Rose style, the collaboration's pieces are also characterized by wide, relaxed silhouettes.
+Asymmetrical details and contrasting elements round out their approach.
+At the same time, a patchwork aesthetic runs through the entire collection.

-In addition to a tracksuit made of upcycled cotton, which stands out with its visible patchwork stitching and is available in yellow and two shades of blue, the two shirts in the collection in particular have potential favorites.
-Available in two blue combinations, the shirt with its asymmetrical button placket looks particularly casual.
+In addition to a tracksuit made from upcycled cotton, which stands out with visible seams in a patchwork look and is available in yellow and two shades of blue, the collection's two shirts in particular have favorite potential.
+Available in two blue combinations, the shirt with asymmetrical button placket looks particularly casual.

 Source & Copyright by LN-CC